Keeping records is vital for the progress of you and your foster child

 It’s also important to keep records on how things are going and notable events from an official point of view, as there are times in which foster carers may be asked to recall situations that have taken place through the placement for legal reasons.

 “Gavin is the main foster carer and he records on a daily basis.
 The records we keep are offcial documents and something the child may want to read when she is an adult.”

 Taylor from Bedford

-We provide a tablet and comprehensive advice to make things easy for you
+We provide comprehensive advice to make things easy for you

 Online record keeping

-We equip all of our foster carers with an Amazon Fire tablet, and introduce a straightforward online system which you’ll use to submit your daily recordings.
+We will introduce you to a straightforward online system, which you’ll use to submit your daily recordings.
 It’s all easy to use and a really efficient, secure and paperless way of keeping records.